 These security roles provide granular access to information and define privileges based on specific column access needs.
 The Security Access and Roles Matrix (or just “Matrix”) describes the roles and their privilege levels across data subject areas (e.g. Academic, HR, Finance).

 University faculty and staff must request access to EDW data in order to query the EDW or use reporting and analysis tools that source data from the EDW.
-Depending on the sensitivity level of the data needed, access is granted by a local ASTRA administrator or by the Data Custodians.
+Depending on the sensitivity level of the data needed, access is granted by a local ASTRA administrator or by the Data Domain Councils.
 In both cases, users are assigned to one or more roles defined by the Matrix.

 Data Security Tools